luismqueral/prompt-garden/docs/architecture/codebase-architecture.md

-# Prompt Garden - Codebase Architecture
+# 🏗️ Prompt Garden - Codebase Architecture

-This document provides a visualization of the Prompt Garden application architecture, showing how different components interact and how data flows through the system.
+This guide explains how the different parts of Prompt Garden fit together, showing you the overall structure and how information flows through the system.

 ## Architecture Overview

 Prompt Garden is built with Next.js using the App Router pattern.
-It follows a client-server architecture where:
+It follows a client-server approach where:

-1. **Client-side components** handle the user interface and interactions
+1. **Client-side components** create what you see and interact with
-2. **API routes** provide server-side endpoints for data operations
+2. **API routes** provide ways for the frontend to talk to the server
-3. **Google Sheets** serves as the database for storing prompts, tags, and categories
+3. **Google Sheets** serves as the database where all the information is stored

-The application uses modern React features like hooks and context, along with client-side rendering for interactive components.
-Data is fetched from and stored in Google Sheets through API routes that abstract the database operations.
+The application uses modern React features like hooks and context, along with client-side rendering for interactive elements.
+Data is stored in and retrieved from Google Sheets through API routes that simplify database operations.

 ## Architecture Diagram